 It’s the time of newness, of resolutions, of determination and of change, and for women especially, that impulse always, without fail, manifests as a catchy magazine headline – ‘New Year, New Me’.
 As someone who has splayed that very headline across the cover of a magazine, I unreservedly apologise.

 Because the ‘New Year, New Me’ idea is utter bullshit for anyone who doesn’t run a weight loss company, a gym or a boujee stationary brand.
 It’s a marketing tool aimed at getting us when we’re at our most vulnerable (and the most willing to part with our money).

-While the start of a new year can most definitely serve as a motivating factor in setting and achieving goals, it can also set you up for failure even before you’ve downed that first glass of bubbles at 12.01, and that is exactly what we are NOT here for in 2022, team.
+While the start of a new year can most definitely serve as a motivating factor in setting and achieving goals, it can also set you up for failure even before you’ve downed that first glass of bubbles at 12.01, and that is exactly what we are NOT here for in the new year, team.

 So, here’s why you should ditch the ‘New Year, New Me’ vibe and literally be your best self, without a keto diet or juice cleanse in sight.

 What the hell is wrong with the old me?